aqigif/aqigif/README.md

+## Summary

-**Aqil G is App Developer based in Jakarta, Indonesia with passion for building beautiful, useful and performant application.
+Aqil G is App Developer based in Jakarta, Indonesia with passion for building beautiful, useful and performant application.
 He has a knack for all things launching products, from planning and designing all the way to solving problems with code.
-Currently, he is working hybrid for [Cosmart](https://www.cosmart.com) in Indonesia and remotely for [Corom Music Entertainment](https://www.corom-music.com) in Japan.**
+Currently, he is working hybrid for [Cosmart](https://www.cosmart.com) in Indonesia and remotely for [Corom Music Entertainment](https://www.corom-music.com) in Japan.

 - **5 years of software development experience**
 - **Mobile Development**